chromice/ae/README.md

 ?>
 ```

-You should put this code into a file named *index.php* in the root web directory. */ae* directory containing all the core and libraries of the framework should be placed there as well.
+You should put this code into a file named *index.php* in the root web directory. */ae* directory containing all the core and libraries should be placed there as well.
 For the request library to work properly you need to instruct Apache to redirect all URIs it cannot resolve to *index.php* by adding the following rules to *.htaccess* file:

 ```apache
 <IfModule mod_rewrite.c>